Correlations in the multispecies PASEP on a ring: Background and Results

-In this paper, we are interested in studying the correlations of the two particles at the first and the second sites of the ring for a PASEP of type $\iden=(1,\ldots,1)$ on a ring with $n$ sites.
-Let $c_{i,j}^q(n)$ denote the probability that particles with labels $i$ and $j$ are in the first and the second positions (respectively) of the ring $\mathbb{Z}_n$ in the stationary distribution.
-Note that for $q=0$, the process becomes a totally asymmetric simple exclusion process or a TASEP on a finite ring for which the analysis has already been done by Ayyer and Linusson~\cite{ayyerlinusson}.
-Let $c_{i,j}^0(n)$ denote the probability that the first two sites of the ring are occupied by particles labelled $i$ and $j$ respectively when $q=0$.
+In this paper, we are interested in studying the correlations of the two particles at the first two sites of the ring for a PASEP of type $\iden=(1,\ldots,1)$ on a ring with $n$ sites.
+Let $c_{i,j}^q(n)$ denote the probability in the stationary distribution, that the particles labeled $i$ and $j$ occupy the first and second positions, respectively, on the ring $\mathbb{Z}_n$.
+Note that for $q=0$, the process becomes a TASEP on a finite ring for which the analysis has already been done by Ayyer and Linusson~\cite{ayyerlinusson}.
+Let $c_{i,j}^0(n)$ denote the probability that the first two sites of the ring are occupied by particles labeled $i$ and $j$, respectively, when $q=0$.
 This is formulated in the following theorem.